vitor-faria/kgembeddings-binarization/README.md

 To reproduce the experiments conducted in this research, 4 Jupyter notebooks from the [notebooks](notebooks) folder are relevant:

 1. [list_goldenset_entities](notebooks/list_goldenset_entities.ipynb) collects all DBpedia entities present in GEval and DLCC gold standard files, for further entity filtering.
-Sets of entities from both evaluation frameworks are saved as pickle files, which are available in the `resources` and are used in the subsequent steps;
+Sets of entities from both evaluation frameworks are saved as pickle files, which are available in the [resources](resources/entities) and are used in the subsequent steps;
 2. [get_vectors_pipeline](notebooks/get_vectors_pipeline.ipynb) downloads original KGE vector files from KGvec2go and produce the variants used in the experiment.
 This step is mostly based on the C binarizer method from [near-lossless-binarization](https://github.com/tca19/near-lossless-binarization) and the notebook contains instructions on how to run it;
 3. [run_dlcc](notebooks/run_dlcc.ipynb) runs the DLCC evaluation framework with the previously obtained embedding variants.
 This step is based on both [DL-TC-Generator](https://github.com/janothan/DL-TC-Generator) and [dl-evaluation-framework](https://github.com/janothan/dl-evaluation-framework) original repositories, and further details and instructions are contained in the notebook;
-4. [run_geval](notebooks/run_geaval.ipynb) runs the GEval evaluation framework with the previously obtained embedding variants.
+4. [run_geval](notebooks/run_geval.ipynb) runs the GEval evaluation framework with the previously obtained embedding variants.
 This step is based on the [Evaluation-Framework](https://github.com/mariaangelapellegrino/Evaluation-Framework) original repository, and further details and instructions are contained in the notebook.

-With the known limitation that binary vectors produced with the autoencoding architecture from [near-lossless-binarization](https://github.com/tca19/near-lossless-binarization) are nondeterministic, the compact VEC files were also stored in the [resources](resources) folder.
+With the known limitation in mind that binary vectors produced with the autoencoding architecture from [near-lossless-binarization](https://github.com/tca19/near-lossless-binarization) are nondeterministic, the compact VEC files were also stored in the [resources](resources/VEC).
 All notebooks ran in Python 3.8.3 and the versions of relevant packages are listed in the [requirements](requirements.txt).

 ### Towards Transparency